Wojtuch88/Portfolio-/README.md

 * [List of completed tasks](#list-of-completed-tasks)

 ### General info
-* -​|The goal of the project was to test the functionality and performance of the website.
+* The goal of the project was to test the functionality and performance of the website.
 Testing was aimed at detecting potential bugs, correcting the user interface and optimizing the site's performance.
 During testing, I used the following types of tests: functional, usability, performance and compatibility.
 As a tester, my role was to conduct all the aforementioned tests and document the results.
 I worked closely with the development team.
 My tasks also included creating test reports, identifying bugs and reporting them for improvement.
-Concerned with the quality and usability of the site, I worked with the team to resolve the problems detected and ensure that the site was fully functional and ready for public use.-​|
+Concerned with the quality and usability of the site, I worked with the team to resolve the problems detected and ensure that the site was fully functional and ready for public use.

 ### Technologies
 Project is created with: